On May 5th, Google confirmed what many of us have been anticipating for quite some time: Mobile has finally surpassed desktop searches on Google.

 Although the mobile-friendly update wasn’t the shakeup that many of us expected, I think it’s a part of much larger shift towards a mobile-first web.
 That being said, if you still haven’t made your site mobile-friendly, I would highly recommend making it a top priority.

 Back in March, comScore released their “Digital Future in Focus” report, which included some interesting stats on mobile usage.
-If you look at the graphic below, you’ll notice that mobile traffic gradually increased, while desktop traffic declined.
+If you look at the graphic above, you’ll notice that mobile traffic gradually increased, while desktop traffic declined.

 Google knows that mobile is the future of search – and in many ways, the future of their company.
 That’s why they’re aggressively taking steps to improve the mobile user experience.